College of Arts and Sciences

 M.A., 2003 Northern Illinois University

 B.A., 1998, University of Nebraska

-Dr. Veit began at ONU in 2007 and teaches courses in personality, research and statistics, social psychology, industrial/organizational psychology, psychological testing plus the senior seminar.
-He also oversees independent study research projects (senior theses) for the bachelor of science degree program.
+Dr. Veit joined Olivet’s faculty in 2007.
+Currently, he teaches courses in research and statistics, social psychology, industrial/organizational psychology, and psychological testing.
+He also oversees independent study research projects (senior theses) for the Bachelor of Science degree program.

 His research interests include job satisfaction, attitudes, work-family conflict and personality.
-He is a frequent presenter of his original research at the annual meeting of the American Psychological Association.
-He has also served as a consultant for churches and other businesses, using his skills in research and statistical data to compile valuable information.
+He frequently presents his original research at the annual meeting of the Midwest Psychological Association and at the American Psychological Association's annual convention.
+He has also served as a consultant for churches and other businesses, using skills in research and statistical data to compile valuable information.

-Dr. Veit is a member of the American Psychological Association and the Society for Industrial/Organizational Psychology.
+He is a member of the American Psychological Association, Golden Key National Honor Society, Midwest Psychological Association, Phi Beta Kappa, Psi Chi International Honor Society in Psychology and Society for Industrial/Organizational Psychology.